Branding, Marketing & Student Recruitment

 The newly appointed Head of School for Pathway Academy Charter School in Kansas City knew that the academic outcome for students was very low.
 Students were well below grade level in reading and math.
 The school was facing probation from its authorizer and decreased enrollment.
 Pathway a Pk-4, had already reduced it grade span and knew it needed to close skills gaps in math quickly.
 Familiar with the data driven approach to transformation, Pathway “outsourced” it blended learning, learning analytics, data integration development and maintenance to Ed Inquiry.

-In a matter or weeks, new ed tech tools were made integrated, leadership and coaches trained, and students were starting to become acclimated to this new way of differentiated learning and instruction with the use of technology and data.
+In a matter or weeks, new ed tech tools were added and integrated, training for subject matter coaches launched, and students were becoming engaged in a whole new way of differentiated learning using a combination of classroom teaching and technology training all supported by detailed student performance data.